Associate University Librarian for Collections, Technical Services and Scholarly Communication

 - Work closely with community partners, staff, faculty, and campus departments on projects that support the University's strategic objectives.

 - Serve as needed as the Libraries' representative on university committees.

 - Represent the Libraries and provides leadership in local, regional, and national forums, such as ALA, CRL, ACRL, CNI, and other professional organizational venues.

-- Upholds and promotes University mission through work performed.
+- Uphold University mission through work performed.

 The above information has been designed to indicate the general nature and level of work performed by employees within this classification.
-It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities and qualifications required of employees assigned to this job.
+It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities, and qualifications required of employees assigned to this job.

 Skills and Qualifications

 Required: Master's degree in library and/or information science or equivalent.
 Minimum